 Dave shows you how to produce a glass three different ways in 3ds Max in the video tutorial.
 Put two panels away, then concentrating on sensor one press m on the keyboard to bring up the materials editor.
 On the material editor go to the first sphere, choosing a slight blue color, bring up the specter level, bring up the glossy level, click on two sided and bring down the last two to about four.
 Look to see it is fairly transparent, in a test window.
 This is glass one, put on hide.
 Go to glas...

-In this tutorial, you'll see how to model and animate cloth in 3ds Max.
-Whether you're new to Autodesk's popular modeling software or a seasoned 3D artist just looking to better acquaint yourself with the application, you're sure to be well served by this video tutorial.
-For more information, and to get started modeling and animating cloth in your own Max projects, take a look!
+See how to create a complex falling sand Whether you're new to Autodesk's popular modeling software, new to the Krakota plugin or a seasoned 3D artist just looking to better acquaint yourself with the application, you're sure to be well served by this video tutorial.
+For more information, and to get started creating eye-catching scenes with Krakota yourself, take a look!

 For years, people who wanted to make fake photos of themselves with celebrities or crushes had to make due with cutting out a picture of their own face and gluing it onto a photo in place of the person they wished to replace.
 Now there is a more elegant, cleaner way to do it.
 This video will show you how to replace one head with another in photos using Photoshop.
 Now you too can shake hands with George W. Bush!
 At least in a fake photo.
 And we're not sure why you'd want to anyway.

 New to 3ds Max?
 Luckily, WonderHowTo is chock full of videos on the program.
 In this tutorial, learn how to apply multiple materials to a single object in 3ds Max.